Site icon Circuit Ideas for You

 How to Build:

-To build a Simple Electronic Code Lock Circuit following steps are used for connections:
+To build a Simple Electronic Code Lock Circuit follow the below steps for connections:

 Identify Parts: